-You can change your major by completing the form on the New Student Portal or by contacting the Office of Admissions by calling 716.286.8700.
+You can change your major by completing the Change of Major Form in the New Student Portal or by contacting the Office of Admissions at 716.286.8700.

-Yes!
-A minimum of one math course is required for ALL majors, additional courses may be required for some majors.
-However, it is not necessary to take a math course during your first semester in college - it may be recommended for a later semester by your advisor.
+A minimum of one math course is required for ALL majors, additional math courses are required for some majors.

 The Academic Coaching Program provides incoming students with individualized mentoring and support.
-Niagara's academic coaches are full time professionals committed to assist students achieve their academic goals and success in college.
+NU's academic coaches are full-time professionals committed to assist students in achieving their academic goals and success in college.

 Rising sophomores who have achieved a 3.5 overall GPA and completed 48 credit hours or less will be invited to apply to the Honors Program during the summer after their first year.

 Please speak to your advisor about declaring a double major.
-This will be handled when you arrive in the fall.
+Your second major can be added to your academic plan when you arrive in the fall.